btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 I've been to Tatsu four times now.
 The first time, I was so excited that a ramen place stays open until 3AM in the East Village!
 Tatsu also takes self-serve orders just like in Japan, yay (except on a stupid iPad).
 Last time I went, I left feeling like the broth was way too salty and that the quality of the ramen reflects that Tatsu is now a chain.
 I went back today and confirmed that yes the broth is WAY too salty.
 It felt like I had a salt lozenge in my mouth on the way out.

-With that being said, I really want to Tatsu to be better.
+With that being said, I really want Tatsu to be better.
 If it wasn't for the salt, Tatsu could really be up there among the greats.
 They make a really good chicken broth, which is hard enough to find.
-I love chicken broth!
-The Old Skool tonkotsu has less salt though, so it gets my vote over the Cheeky.
-The noodles are alright and the egg is freaking amazing.
-The meat toppings are just OK.
+Did I mention that I love chicken broth?
+Unforunately, the "Old Skool" tonkotsu has less salt so it gets my vote over the "Cheeky" chicken bowl.
+The noodles are alright, the egg is amazing, and the meat toppings are just OK.
 Why Tatsu why?!
 I love you, but hate you so much at the same time.
-Nevertheless, I will most likely be back.
+Nevertheless, I will probably be back.

 Good for large groups.